nghiant3223/handbook/base/os/thread.md

 ## Composition

+A thread has its own:

-- Register set: a set of register state
+- Register set
-- Program counter: pointer to next instruction to be executed
+- Program counter
-- Stack: contains temporary data (such as function parameters, return address and local variables)
-- Text, Heap, Data: shared across threads of the same process
+- Stack

+Threads of a process share:

+- Text
+- Heap
+- Data

 ![Single-threaded process and multithreaded process](images/process_thread.png)